egedursun/bimod-lab/README.md

 ### TODO LIST

 **DAILY:**
-- [ ] Integrate the Forms app (Headless & Direct Connection with Google Forms)
-- [ ] Integrate Slides to local app.
 - [ ] Integrate Slides to google apps.
+(MERT)
+- [ ] Implement integrating the agents with a click.
+- [ ] Put a banner to the integration main page (where categories show).
+- [ ] Fill in the instructions and tags for the assistants (respectively).
+- [ ] Build the meta-integrations module for orchestration creations (team creation).

 **BUGS:**